jonasf/jonasf.github.io/_drafts/raspberry-pi-os-installation.markdown

         sudo dd bs=1m if=ubuntu-mate-15.10.1-desktop-armhf-raspberry-pi-2.img of=/dev/disk2

-This command will run for some time.
-When it completed it till print something like this:
+This command will run for some time without any feedback.
+When it completes it will print something like this:

         501+1 records in
         501+1 records out
         526260224 bytes transferred in 293.988535 secs (1790071 bytes/sec)

 8\.
 Plug the SD card into you Raspberry Pi and let the fun begin.

+This will currently not work on Windows 10 IoT Core which requires Windows specific tools.